frc-west/frc-west.github.io/courses/ELT 1010/Tests/1 - Safety.md

 ### 8. Which behaviour is acceptable in the workplace?

 + Soldering wires beside a friend
-+ Running to storage container to get screws
++ Running to a storage container to get screws
 + Yelling at friend while operating a chop saw
 + Using power tools after having an Advil for headaches